-OCaml's byte sequence type, semantically similar to a char array
+OCaml's byte sequence type, semantically similar to a char array, but

 taking less space in memory.